Kong/kong/site/app/_includes/pages/docs.md

 ## Kong Server

 Scaling the Kong Server up or down is very easy.
 Each server is stateless and you can just add or remove nodes under the load balancer.
-Under the hood the API server is built on top of nginx, and scaling is as simple as that.

-Be aware that terminating a node might kill the ongoing API requests on that server, so you want to make sure that before killing an API Server all the HTTP requests have been already processed.
+Be aware that terminating a node might interrupt any ongoing HTTP requests on that server, so you might want to make sure that before terminating the node all the HTTP requests have been already processed.

 ## Cassandra

-Scaling Cassandra won't be required often, and usually a 2 nodes setup per datacenter is going to be enough for most of the use cases, but of course if your load is going to be very high then you might consider configuring it properly and prepare the cluster to be scaled in order to handle more requests.
+Scaling Cassandra won't be required often, and usually a 2-nodes setup per datacenter is going to be enough for most of the use cases, but of course if your load is going to be very high then you might consider configuring it properly and prepare the cluster to be scaled in order to handle more requests.

 The easy part is that Cassandra can be scaled up and down just by adding or removing nodes to the cluster, and the system will take care of re-balancing the data in the cluster.

 # Internal API Endpoints

-Kong offers a RESTful API that you can use to operate the system.
+Kong offers an administration RESTful API that you can use to operate the system.
 You can run the API commands on any node in the cluster, and Kong will keep the configuration consistent across all the other servers.
 The default **admin port** is `8001`.
 Below is the API documentation.

 ## API Object